 Your goal has to be attacked from both ends -- weight loss and fitness performance.
 The good news is that you can use the gym to start with non-impact cardio options (bike, elliptical, row and swimming).
 Running at your current weight is doable, but every other day at most, focus on the non-impact options until you close in on your normal weight zone.

 Here is what I would recommend.
 Mix in some high-intensity circuits with weights/calisthenics at your gym.
 See some ideas with Circuit Training.
 If you need more of a structured program with many options each day to follow, check out the Circuit Training 101 workout.

-Follow the resistance programming first, then cooldown with a moderate to easy cardio session.
-Some days can be fast/slow interval training but always do a 15-20 minute easy cooldown cardio to assist with additional fat burn on the back side of the workout.
+Follow the resistance programming first, then cool down with a moderate to easy cardio session.
+Some days can be fast/slow interval training but always do a 15- to 20-minute easy cooldown cardio to assist with additional fat burn on the back side of the workout.

 Your weight loss begins in the kitchen.
-Eat less, but eat good nourishing food as in the Lean Down plan above.
+Eat less but eat good nourishing food.
 Drink more water.
-At your weight, you can drink a gallon of water spread throughout the day – never all at one time.
+At your weight, you can drink a gallon of water spread throughout the day -- never all at one time.

 If the above is too hard at this time, mix in this as a daily minimum standard (45-Day Plan) and follow the lean down plan, too.
 The reason I give you an easy option is that you may have to treat yourself like a beginner if it has been too long since you have trained regularly.